 Governance and Sustainability System

-The corporate governance system of Scottish Power Limited is known as the ScottishPower Governance and Sustainability System, the latest edition of which was adopted by the company’s Board of Directors on 6 May 2021.
+The corporate governance system of Scottish Power Limited is known as the ScottishPower Governance and Sustainability System.

 The following is a general explanation as to how the Governance and Sustainability System of Scottish Power Limited and its principal subsidiaries, as with any developed corporate governance system, is structured in practice.

-Please read our Introduction to the Governance and Sustainability System for further information regarding the origin and driving ideas behind the ScottishPower Governance Sustainability System, which are principally based on that of Scottish Power Limited’s ultimate shareholder Iberdrola, S.A., as well as its five composite chapters, being: (I) By-Laws, (II) Purpose, (III) Environment and Climate Change, (IV) Social Commitment, and (V) Corporate Governance.
+Please read our Introduction to the Governance and Sustainability System for further information regarding the origin and driving ideas behind the ScottishPower Governance Sustainability System, which are principally based on that of Scottish Power Limited’s ultimate shareholder Iberdrola, S.A., as well as its five composite chapters, being: (I) By-Laws, (II) Purpose, (III) Environment and Climate Action, (IV) Social Commitment, and (V) Corporate Governance.

 Scottish Power Limited is the principal (unlisted) subholding company of the Iberdrola Group’s interests in the United Kingdom that owns the head of business companies relating to generation, transmission and distribution of electricity, energy management and supply of gas and electricity that pursue those activities in the United Kingdom.